Soneliem/snodeb/README.md

 ### Systemd Service

-When systemd integration is enabled:

-- Creates a service file
+When systemd integration is enabled (default: true), a systemd service file is created with the following configuration:

-- Uses the specified user
+- Service user (default: root)
+- Service group (default: root)
-- Configures working directory to installPath
+- Working directory set to installPath
+- Main entry point (default: package.json main or index.js)
+- Restart policy (default: always)
-- Supports restart policies: "always", "on-failure", "no"
+  - Supported values: "always", "on-failure", "no"

+The service is configured to automatically run your Node.js application with appropriate permissions and restart behavior.
+After package installation:

+- enableService (default: true): Controls whether the systemd service is automatically enabled
+- startService (default: true): Controls whether the systemd service is automatically started

+### Package Updates

+When updating an existing installation:

+1. The current service state (enabled/active) is preserved
+2. The service is automatically stopped during the update if it was running
+3. After the update:
+   - The service remains enabled if it was previously enabled or if enableService=true
+   - The service is restarted if it was previously running or if startService=true

+This ensures safe updates while respecting both the package configuration and the system's current service state.

 ## Contributing